On Making your Bed

 On Navigating with Love

-There are some experiences in life that seem almost magical or other worldly as they happen.
-Sometimes it is when you meet someone and you get a sense of ‘deja vu’ or a flash of unexplained feelings.
-Or when you hear or read something that just seems to strike some sort a cord within you about its unexplainable truth.
+There are some experiences in life that seem almost magical or otherworldly as they happen.
+Sometimes it is when you meet someone and you get a sense of déjà vu or a flash of unexplained feelings.
+Or when you hear or read something that just seems to strike some sort of chord within you about its unexplainable truth.

-One of the dozen or so times this happened to me is when I had first read that the soul is the connection to divine (God, nature or whatever you chose to call all that is).
+One of the dozen or so times this happened to me is when I had first read that the soul is the connection to the divine (God, nature, or whatever you choose to call all that is).
 I was so moved by this simple statement.
-The truth of it was so obvious to me at the moment, that it sparked one of those other worldly flash feelings.
-The article discussed how the soul doesn’t dish out advice like our loud, animal mind brains do.
-But if you ignore or quiet the monkey brain and ask your soul for advice, the right answer is always there waiting to be heard.
+The truth of it was so obvious to me in that moment that it sparked one of those otherworldly flash feelings.
+The article discussed how the soul doesn’t dish out advice like our loud, animal, thinking brains do.
+But if you quiet the monkey mind and ask your soul for guidance, the right answer is always there waiting to be heard.

 Wow.
 Yes.

-Then, not long after I started to better understand the deeper meaning of the yoga I was attracted to.
+Then, not long after, I started to better understand the deeper meaning of the yoga I was attracted to.
 The focused attention of breath and movement quieted the monkey mind.
-Meditation and quieting the mind is a ticket to really hearing sound moral advice from my soul- that without question always knows the right and loving way to be in this world.
+Meditation and quieting the mind became a way to really hear that inner guidance—something that, without question, always knows the right and loving way to be in this world.

-The email this morning brought the message of the soul and compass home for me.
-The email referenced one of the famous lines of the Bible where man is created in the likeness and image of God (the divine, nature, whatever you connect to spiritually).
-That likeness is LOVE.
+The message brought the idea of the soul and moral compass home for me.
+It reflected on the idea that we are created in the likeness of the divine (or nature, or whatever we connect to spiritually), and that likeness is love.

 Love… Love it.
 To me that says it all.

-Maybe, just maybe… the allegory of the apple and ensuing suffering was having doubt about pure love.
-Not living by the advice of the soul.
-Not having faith in all that is.
+Maybe, just maybe… the allegory of the apple and the suffering that followed was about losing trust in that love.
+Not listening to the soul.
+Not having faith in what is.

 Hey… it’s worth a try!